Archipelago77/ML-model-for-predicting-tensile-strength-of-PP-under-different-conditions/README.md

   - Prepares a simple text-based representation or tabular input for a HuggingFace model
   - Fine-tunes a **DistilBERT** model for regression using the `transformers` Trainer API
   - Evaluates the model (MAE, RMSE, R²) on the test set
-  - Optionally saves predictions and a **predicted vs. actual** figure for the transformer model

-- `fig_linreg_pred_vs_actual.png`
-  Predicted vs. actual tensile strength for linear regression.

-- `fig_rf_feature_importance.png`
-  Random forest feature importances for the most influential features (e.g., glass fiber wt%, recycling cycles, etc.).

-- `fig_rf_pred_vs_actual.png`
-  Predicted vs. actual tensile strength for the random forest model.

-- `fig_hf_pred_vs_actual.png` *(optional, if generated)*
-  Predicted vs. actual tensile strength for the fine-tuned DistilBERT model.

-- `code_link.txt`
-  A text file containing the public GitHub URL of this repository for submission.

-- `data/` *(recommended – see below)*
+- `data/`
-  Folder for the dataset files (e.g., `507 final project data-2.xlsx` and/or a cleaned CSV/Excel file).
+  Folder for the dataset files (i.e., `507 final project data-2.xlsx` and/or a cleaned CSV/Excel file).

 ---